MrAlexSee/sopang/README.md

 ## Compilation

 Add Boost library to the path for compilation by setting `BOOST_DIR` in the makefile.
-Requires boost program options module to be compiled for static linking.
+Requires Boost program options module to be compiled for static linking.

 Type `make` for optimized compile.
 Comment out `OPTFLAGS` in the makefile in order to disable optimization.